 There are a lot of reasons.
-One is that I'm a control freak, and don't feel comfortable putting my name to someone else's work.
+One is that I am very particular (a control freak?), and don't feel comfortable putting my name to someone else's work.
 Another is that I don't think of myself as a particularly good teacher, and I'm uneasy about the prospect of training someone.
 But mainly I want to be a maker, not a manager.
 Plus I think my daily routines are too weird to inflict upon another human.

 I may decide to "expand" some day, but for now I'm happy being able to fine-tune every decision independently, stay small, and do things my way.